Paul Blomfield: Early life

 He became involved in the Anti-Apartheid Movement while still at school and continued to organise Anti-Apartheid activity as a student politician.
+Twice President of the Students' Union at St John's College, York, Blomfield was also a member of the National Executive Committees of both the National Union of Students and the Anti-Apartheid Movement, the latter from 1979 to 1994.
+From 1997 to 2008, he was chairman of Sheffield City Trust; he was also the general manager of the University of Sheffield Students' Union.
 In 1976 he travelled to South Africa to meet local campaigners and learn about the apartheid system first hand.
 During this visit he was subject to surveillance by the South African Police and eventually decided to leave the country due to the risk this posed to the local anti-apartheid campaigners.
 He then went on to serve on the National Executive Committee of the Anti-Apartheid Movement from 1979 to 1994 when free elections were held in South Africa.